scala/scala3/docs/docs/reference/witnesses/replacing-implicits.md

 ## Abstract and Alias Witnesses

 Witness definitions can be abstract.
-As an example for an abstract witness consider the following fragment that's derived from Scala's Tasty extractor framework:
+As an example of an abstract witness consider the following fragment that's derived from Scala's Tasty extractor framework:
 ```scala
 trait TastyAPI {
   type Symbol